Licas

 Product Details

-An overview of the system is provided on the sourceforge site, from where the open source version can be downloaded.
-The sourceforge download includes a stand-alone server and the additional packages (AI heuristics, text processing and problem solver).
-The system is Java 7 and Android compatible.
+The open source code is now hosted on GitHub.
+There is still a sourceforge page that provides another overview of the system.
+The download includes a stand-alone server and the additional packages (AI heuristics, text processing and problem solver).
+The system is Java 8 and Android compatible.

 The All-in-One GUI is available from the download section of this page and can be used both for applications or as a test platform.
 It provides a lot of functionality, including some security and admin features.
 The licas server features are listed on the sourceforge site, where the main GUI features are as follows: